microsoft/SC-APIs/README.md

 <h1 align="center">
-Security, Risk and Compliance API Samples
+ Compliance, Risk, and Privacy API Samples
 </h1>

-This repository contains sample code illustrating SCI APIs.
+This repository contains sample code illustrating Compliance, Risk, and Privacy APIs.
 Each sample is a self-contained extension that explains multiple topics topics in [MIP SDK](https://docs.microsoft.com/en-us/samples/browse/?terms=mip%20sdk) or [Privacy API]().
 You can read, play with or adapt from these samples to create your own extensions.

 You can expect from each sample:
 - An explanation of its functionality